-Catholic U.'s Office of Disability Support Services (DSS) takes a holistic approach in determining eligibility for accommodations, relying on three sources of information:
+The Catholic University of America’s Office of Disability Support Services (DSS) uses a comprehensive approach to determine eligibility for accommodations, relying on at least four sources of information:

-1. The self-report of the student (gathered through the Registration form and shared by the student during the Registration meeting)
+1. The self-report of the student gathered through the Accessibility Request form.

-2. Documentation from a clinician or qualified professional (a Provider) who can verify their diagnosis and provide sufficient details on its impact to one or more major life functions (including academic pursuits)
+2. Documentation from a clinician or qualified professional (Provider) who can confirm the diagnosis and provide sufficient details on its impact to one or more major life functions (including academic pursuits)

-• A provider with comprehensive training and experience in the relevant specialty and who holds appropriate licensure and/or certification.
+• A provider must have comprehensive training and experience in the relevant specialty and hold appropriate licensure and/or certification.

-• A provider with familiarity with the history and functional limitations of the student's condition(s) and ability to provide detailed information about the substantial nature and level of impairment and its impact on major life functions.
+• A provider should have familiarity with the history and functional limitations of the student's condition(s) and ability to provide detailed information about the substantial nature and level of impairment and its impact on major life functions.

 • A provider cannot be a family member, relative, or someone with a primarily personal relationship with the student or student's family.

-• A completed copy of the Clinician Form (found here).
+• A completed copy of the Clinical Care Provider Form (found here) and / or

-• A letter on their official letterhead (said letter must include all information requested on the Clinician Form).
+• A letter or report on their official letterhead (said letter must include all information requested on the Clinical Care Provider Form).

-• A completed Individualized Educational Plan (IEP) or 504 plan.
-These forms of documentation may stand on their own as long as:
+• An Individualized Educational Plan (IEP) or 504 plan from a previous educational setting.
+This documentation may stand on its own if:

 • It clearly identifies a condition or disability protected under the Americans with Disabilities Act of 1990 and/or Section 504 of the Rehabilitation Act of 1973.